-After having pre-labor/false-labor symptoms for 3 weeks, my water finally broke Sunday, December 9th around 6am.
+Finally, after having pre-labor/false-labor symptoms for 3 weeks, my water spontaneously broke Sunday, December 9th around 6am.
 This was a first for me- my water has never broke on it's own before.
-We spent the whole day at home doing normal things, even going to the grocery store and doing chores- a typical day.
+We spent the whole day Sunday doing normal things, even going to the grocery store and doing chores- a typical day.
 My contractions were consistently 8-10 minutes apart all day, but never got uncomfortable.
+My midwife was kept abreast of the proceedings, and I told my best friend, but I didn't want to tell anyone else because I honestly thought I would be in labor for a very long time, and I didn't want any of my family to worry.

 At 1am Monday, December 10th, I awoke because the contractions seemed a little "tighter," and I began to time them.
 They had gotten closer together, and were about 6-8 minutes apart.
 I sent a text to my midwife to let her know, but told her that they still were not painful.